 He is particularly remembered for his serve-and-volley play, which played a huge part in him winning seven Wimbledon titles.

 Sampras is the fifth-highest earner in ATP Tour history, having won over $43.2 million during his career.
 His best year was 1997, when he managed to win a total of $5.7 million.

 He was sponsored by Wilson for much of his tennis career, plus he was also sponsored by Nike, Dannon and Pizza Hut, among others.

 Sir Andy Murray is a national treasure in the UK, loved by many for finally winning Wimbledon, 77 years after the last Brit won the trophy.

 He’s won Wimbledon twice, plus the US Open, and has finished as runner-up at the Australian Open five times, as well as once at the French Open.
 What’s more, he has two Olympic gold medals.

-He has also had lucrative deals with some huge brands, including Adidas, Royal Bank of Scotland and Under Armour.
+He has also had lucrative deals with some huge brands, including Adidas, Royal Bank of Scotland, Head and Under Armour.